 Upon activation, go to the Settings » File Upload Types page in your WordPress admin area.
-Then, simply scroll through the list of preset file types, or enter a file type into the search box.
+Then, you can simply scroll through the list of preset file types or enter a file type into the search box.

 Next, check the boxes next to the file types that you want to enable.

-Once you’re finished, you need to click the ‘Save Settings’ button at the bottom of the screen to store your changes.
+Once you are finished, you need to click the ‘Save Settings’ button at the bottom of the screen to store your changes.